-As the Parliamentary Budget Officer (PBO), it is my privilege to introduce the fourth annual Work Plan.
-As outlined in the Parliament of Canada Act, this report describes the Office's priorities and resource allocation strategy for the 2021-22 fiscal year.
+I am pleased to present the fifth annual work plan of the Office of the Parliamentary Budget Officer (the Office).
+As outlined in the Parliament of Canada Act, this report describes the Office's priorities and resource allocation strategy for the 2022-23 fiscal year.

-The Office of the Parliamentary Budget Officer (the Office) is committed to serving Parliament with integrity and professionalism through the provision of independent, credible and non-partisan financial and economic analysis on a timely basis.
-Despite the ongoing challenges of the COVID-19 pandemic, the Office continues to work safely and diligently to promote greater budget transparency and accountability.
+Building on past plans, the Office has once again chosen to set ambitious objectives that reflect the importance of parliamentarians' needs.
+The Office is committed to serving Parliament with integrity and professionalism through the provision of independent, credible and non-partisan financial and economic analysis on a timely basis.
+More than ever, my team and I continue to work diligently to promote greater budget transparency and accountability.